-Are you a doughnut or a doughnut hole kind of person?
-I think I have become more of a doughnut hole kind of gal.
-When I decide to hit a local doughnut shop I seek out the doughnut holes first, and then if I do not spy any I will hope for the big guy.
+Do you prefer a doughnut or doughnut holes?
+I have become more of a doughnut hole kind of gal.
+When I decide to hit a local doughnut shop I seek out the doughnut holes first.
+If I do not spy any I will opt for a bigger treat.
 I have been craving these magical pumpkin doughnut holes for months.
-Not sure why I didn’t get in the kitchen when the craving hit instead I felt the need to wait for November to roll on in.
-Last week I got in the kitchen and made them not once but twice.
+Not sure why I didn’t get in the kitchen when the craving hit instead of waiting until now.

-This recipe is basically my traditional doughnut hole recipe but I swapped out this and that and mixed in some pumpkin as well as spices to jazz it up.
-They are so damn good.
-While I was shooting the recipe I had the brilliant idea of dipping them into warm dark chocolate and that was brilliant too.
-Then I took some sugar and spiced up it up with more pumpkin pie sugar and rolled hot buttery doughnut holes in it and another brilliant idea came to life.
-This recipe is brilliant all the way around.
+This recipe is basically my traditional doughnut hole recipe but I swapped out this and that, then mixed in pumpkin as well as some spices to warm it up.
+They are so good.
+While I was shooting the recipe I had the brilliant idea of dipping them into warm dark chocolate and that was a delicious idea.
+Then I took some sugar and spiced up it up with pumpkin pie sugar and rolled hot buttery doughnut holes through it.
+Perfection!

 Lenny does not say things just to say things so when he said more than once that I make the best-baked doughnuts and now doughnut holes I knew he was serious.
 Even when we hit the trendiest of doughnut shops he always leaves saying, “you really make the best doughnuts”.
-Guess what, you should probably make a batch or two of these zippy little pumpkin doughnut holes to nibble on while making Thanksgiving dinner.
+Guess what, you should probably make a batch or two of these zippy little pumpkin doughnut holes to nibble on too.

 Pumpkin Doughnut Holes